Ditectrev/DP-203/README.md

 ### You are designing an Azure Databricks cluster that runs user-defined local processes.
 You need to recommend a cluster configuration that meets the following requirements: Minimize query latency.
 Maximize the number of users that can run queues on the cluster at the same time « Reduce overall costs without compromising other requirements Which cluster type should you recommend?

-- [ ] Standard with Auto termination
+- [ ] Standard with Auto termination.
-- [ ] Standard with Autoscaling
+- [ ] Standard with Autoscaling.
-- [x] High Concurrency with Autoscaling
+- [x] High Concurrency with Autoscaling.
-- [ ] High Concurrency with Auto Termination
+- [ ] High Concurrency with Auto Termination.

 ### You have an enterprise data warehouse in Azure Synapse Analytics that contains a table named FactOnlineSales.
 The table contains data from the start of 2009 to the end of 2012.
 You need to improve the performance of queries against FactOnlineSales by using table partitions.
 The solution must meet the following requirements: Create four partitions based on the order date.
 Ensure that each partition contains all the orders places during a given calendar year.
 How should you complete the T-SQL command?